 “Such a dream is not a prediction.
 It is a symbol of despair in which a part of you wants to end not life, but an unbearable state of things.”

-If the sense “I can no longer” is sharp — this is a signal requiring real steps, not only awareness; it’s worth turning for help to a loved one or a specialist, without delay.
-If an “I want this to end” breathes within — this is likely about one specific part of life, not all at once; it’s worth understanding which, and giving it a real completion.
-If in the dream there is a close one who stops you — in reality you have support; it’s worth going to it, not testing its patience to the limit.
-If after the dream it is calmer in the body — perhaps the psyche has unloaded; still, acknowledge that the signal was serious, not “just a dream.”
+If “I can no longer” is sharp inside, this is a signal that calls for real steps, not only for awareness.
+Turn for help to a loved one or a specialist, without delay.
+If an “I want this to end” breathes within, it is likely about one specific part of life, not about everything at once.
+Understand which part, and give it a real completion.

 Ask yourself: “What in my life feels ‘unbearable’ right now — and can I identify the specific part that needs to end, without reaching for everything at once?”